abinit/abinit/doc/mkdocs-user-guide/abinit.md

 geometric series is defined by the keyword appended with a times (e.g. **ecut*** ).

-If the index of the dataset is 1, the first term of the series is used, while for index N , the appropriate input data is obtained by considering the Nth term of the series.
+If the index of the dataset is 1, the first term of the series is used, while for index N, the appropriate input data is obtained by considering the Nth term of the series.

      ------------------